 HubSpot comes with some default properties to help you capture the details you need to create a new ticket.
-You can also customize your ticket properties to capture the information most relevant to your specific sales process.
+You can also customize your ticket properties to capture the information most relevant to your business process.

 Category - Main reason customer reached out for help.